wultra/powerauth-push-server/docs/PowerAuth-Push-Server-1.8.0.md

 For convenience, you can use liquibase for your database migration.

-**Important: Upgrading to version 1.8.x includes column renaming, resulting in incompatible changes.
+**Important: Upgrading to version 1.8.x includes database column renaming required for the Inbox functionality, resulting in incompatible changes.
 Therefore, ensure all Push Server nodes are upgraded simultaneously during a scheduled service window.**

 If you prefer to make manual DB schema changes, please use the following SQL scripts: